 We increasingly recruit and involve outstanding undergraduates in our research programs.
 Our involvement in undergraduate education has also dramatically increased.
 We carry our research activities into the classroom at the undergraduate as well as the graduate level through a multitude of introductory, advanced, and small enrollment seminar courses.
 We believe one of our great strengths is that we hold our graduate and undergraduate students to a very high standard and that we involve them as active members of research teams.

-- Aug – The Graduate School begins accepting applications for the Fall 2017 term.
+- The Graduate School is now accepting applications for Fall 2018 enrollment in the Marine Sciences Graduate Program.

-- Apr 15 – Student deadline for accepting fellowships; support may be withdrawn after this date.
+- Apr 15 – Student deadline for accepting offers of admission and fellowships; support may be withdrawn after this date.

 Information for Prospective Graduate Students